wpkelso/notes/Neolithic Villages.md

 ### Zawi Chemi

-Site in Iraq in the [[Fertile Crescent]] consiting of a village with circular stone huts..
+Site in Iraq in the [[Mesopotamia]] consiting of a village with circular stone huts..
 While not practicing agriculture, they harvest wild grains and domesticated sheep.
 Hunting was still an important source of food and material however.

 ### Neolithic Jericho